 In partnership with the Conferences and Local Church Ministries (LCM) of the United Church of Christ, UCBMA has committed to support new local churches through grants that assist new church start pastors begin their participation in the Annuity Plan for the United Church of Christ or UCC Medical Plan.

-Since 2008, UCBMA has approved a grant of up to $100,000 per year to be administered by Local Church Ministries’ Congregational Assessment, Support and Advancement (CASA) Team to assist new church start pastors with health, dental, and/or annuity payments.
+Since 2008, UCBMA has approved a grant of up to $100,000 per year to be administered by Local Church Ministries’ Faith INFO (Faith, Education, Innovation & Formation) to assist new church start pastors with health, dental, and/or annuity payments.

-New Church Start grants typically last three years.
-The amount awarded is at the discretion of CASA/LCM, with a maximum of $10,000 awarded in the first year of the grant.
+The New Church Start Grant typically last three years.
+The amount awarded is at the discretion of LCM/Faith INFO, with a maximum of $10,000 awarded in the first year of the grant.
 The amount of the grant will decrease in each subsequent year of the program.
-A typical grant of $8,000 for the first year will likely decrease to $6,000 in the second year and $4,000 in the final year of the grant.

 Upon conclusion of a minister’s employment, the grant will end for that pastor and congregation.
 The pastor may continue their participation in the benefit plans at their own expense, or at the expense of the next employing church.
 Congregations may apply to continue the grant with their new pastor.Application Process and Eligibility

 For an application, contact the UCC Local Church Ministries’ Faith INFO Team at 1.216.736.3827